johnofleek/SierraWireless_modemSupport/dmlogger-attach.md

 * Suitable dm-logger application
 * Filter file "default_qxdm_plus_5G.cfg"

+# Note on EM9191
+EM9191 ttyUSB ports are in a different order to all other Sierra Modems ttyUSB0 == AT commands ttyUSB1 == DM serial port

 # Procedure

 It's important to timestamp every event so that if there is an issue with the log the process taken can be debugged.